Developer-Mike/obsidian-advanced-canvas/README.md

 Every feature can be enabled/disabled in the settings.
 All features were made to be as customizable as possible.

 ## Contributing
-All contributions are welcome!
+All code contributions are welcome!
+(PRs that only update the documentation won't get merged.
+Please open an issue instead.)
-You may want to check out issues with the `only PRs` label to find issues that won't be worked on by me.
+You may want to check out issues with the `PRs appreciated` label to find issues you can start with.
 But feel free to work on any issue or non-issue you want to work on!

 ## Star History